hmrc/pension-scheme-event-reporting-frontend/README.md

 ## Overview

 This is the repository for the Pension Scheme Event Reporting Frontend service.
-This service allows a user to report events pertaining to ...
-Clarify any other points overviewing the service here.
+This service allows a user to report events.

 This service has a corresponding back-end microservice, namely Pension Scheme Event Reporting which integrates with *(E.G. HOD i.e DES/ETMP)*.